benjamine/jsondiffpatch/docs/arrays.md

 {
   "_originalIndex": // this is the item original position in the array [
-    '', // the moved item value, supressed by default destinationIndex, // this is the item final position in the array 3 // magic number to indicate: array move
+    '', // the moved item value, suppressed by default destinationIndex, // this is the item final position in the array 3 // magic number to indicate: array move
   ]